MPAMlab/kaitou-ch/readme.md

 5. jpn & en support (Vue I18n)
 6. divide CSS and JS to other documents
 7. enrich this Readme (incl.
 Deployments etc.)

+Maybe one day the percentage can be changed by date it gone so we can have a GAME mode, and voted by website viewers like current situation which is REAL mode.
+Depend on if I have more time to spend on this.